derdanu/SupportArticles-docs/support/azure/azure-storage/storage-use-azcopy-troubleshoot.md

 #### ResourceNotFound
 The specified resource doesn't exist.

-#### ResourceTypeMismatch
-The specified resource type doesn't match the type of the existing resource.

-#### AuthenticationFailed
- Server failed to authenticate the request.
-Make sure the value of the Authorization header is formed correctly including the signature.

 ### 409
 #### ServerBusy
 - The server is currently unable to receive requests.
 Please retry your request.